SAP-archive/cloud-cap-nodejs-codejam/exercises/06/readme.md

 This contains a number of different requests ready for you to try.

-Note: If you still want to use the command lin, you'll find the invocations in the appropriate steps below.
+Note: If you still want to use the command line, you'll find the invocations in the appropriate steps below.

 ![Postman collection](postman-collection-06.png)